 Example 1: A student attends one 55-minute special education class and five 55-minute general education classes a day.
-In addition, the student is pulled out of the general education setting to work with a speech therapist once a week for 30 minutes.
+In addition, the student is pulled out of the general education setting to work with a speech therapist once a week for 30 minutes in a location other than a general education setting.

-The instructional setting code for this student is 41, resource room/services - less than 21% (305 minutes/1,650 minutes = 18%), and the speech therapy indicator code is 2.
+TSDS PEIMS 42408 Record and Student Detail Report: The instructional setting code for this student is 41, resource room/services - less than 21% (305 minutes/1,650 minutes = 18%), and the speech therapy indicator code is 2.

-Two instructional setting codes are recorded for this student: 41, resource room/services - less than 21%, and 00, no instructional setting.
+TSDS PEIMS 42401 Record: Two instructional setting codes are recorded for this student: 41, resource room/services - less than 21%, and 00, no instructional setting.

 Example 2: A student attends one 55-minute special education class and four 55-minute general education classes a day.
-In addition, the student is pulled out of the general education setting to work with a speech therapist once a week for 30 minutes.
+In addition, the student is pulled out of the general education setting to work with a speech therapist once a week for 30 minutes in a location other than a general education setting.

-The instructional setting code for this student is 42, resource room/services - at least 21% and less than 50% (305 minutes/1,375 minutes = 22%), and the speech therapy indicator code is 2.
+TSDS PEIMS 42408 Record and Student Detail Report: The instructional setting code for this student is 42, resource room/services - at least 21% and less than 50% (305 minutes/1,375 minutes = 22%), and the speech therapy indicator code is 2.

-Two instructional setting codes are recorded for this student: 42, resource room/services - at least 21% and less than 50%, and 00, no instructional setting.
+TSDS PEIMS 42401 Record: Two instructional setting codes are recorded for this student: 42, resource room/services - at least 21% and less than 50%, and 00, no instructional setting.